hamiltoncrouse/thetrip/README.md

 ```
 `DATABASE_URL` is required for any Prisma call.
 The health check endpoint (`/api/health`) will alert you when keys are missing.

+### Authentication
+- Create/reuse a Firebase project (you can keep using `room-eadab`).
+- In **Firebase Console → Project Settings → Service Accounts**, generate a new private key and paste the entire JSON (single line) into `FIREBASE_SERVICE_ACCOUNT`.
+- Every API route that touches trip data now expects a Firebase ID token header: `Authorization: Bearer <firebase-id-token>`.
+- The server verifies the token, upserts the user in Postgres, and seeds credits from `STARTING_CREDITS`.
+Without a valid token the API responds with `401`.

 ## Database & Prisma
 Render’s managed Postgres roles cannot use `pg_terminate_backend`, so `prisma migrate dev` will fail.
 Instead: